 ““In the event of an emergency, please put on your oxygen mask before assisting others.” – It’s a message most of us have learned to tune out — take care of yourself in order to be effective especially in high crunch situations — and yet, one which can make a significant difference in our effectiveness.” – Huffington Post.

 I know it’s hard, and I know it feels counter-intuitive.
 But if you don’t get enough sleep, and food then you aren’t able to help your loved one.

 Being the one who is ill is very hard, and one of the most painful parts can be watching the process affect our loved ones.
 When you take care of yourself, the ill person no longer has to worry about how much their illness may be hurting you.

-It’s important to take responsibility for our self care, even and especially during crisis.
+It’s important to take responsibility for our self-care, even and especially during a crisis.
 And if you’d like to learn how to build resilience and a toolkit so you are fuelled during a crisis, head here.

 3. Gather Information and Convene a Healing Team

 If you don’t understand what the doctor is talking about, politely ask them to explain further.

 Write down and ask for the spellings of any terms or diagnoses they use so you can look them up later.